 Before taking Eliquis, talk with your doctor about your health history.
 Eliquis may not be right for you if you have certain medical conditions or other factors affecting your health.
 These include:

-• Upcoming surgical, medical, or dental procedures.
-Taking Eliquis can raise your risk for bleeding with certain surgical, medical or dental procedures.
+• Upcoming surgical, medical, or dental procedures: Taking Eliquis can raise your risk of bleeding with certain surgical, medical or dental procedures.
 To reduce the risk of bleeding, your doctor may recommend stopping Eliquis for a few days beforehand.
 If you’re planning to have a procedure, check with your doctor if you’ll need to stop taking Eliquis.
 Your doctor may have you take a different drug to help prevent blood clots while you’re not taking Eliquis.
 And they’ll also tell you when to start taking Eliquis again.

-• Allergic reaction.
-If you’ve ever had a severe allergic reaction to Eliquis or any of its ingredients, you should not take Eliquis.
+• Allergic reaction: If you’ve ever had a severe allergic reaction to Eliquis or any of its ingredients, you should not take Eliquis.
 Ask your doctor about other medications that may be better options for you.

-• Artificial heart valve.
-Eliquis is not recommended if you’ve had a heart valve replacement.
+• Artificial heart valve: Eliquis is not recommended if you’ve had a heart valve replacement.
 The drug hasn’t been studied in people with an artificial heart valve.
 Ask your doctor about other medications that may be better options for you.

-• Pulmonary embolism (PE) that needs treatment with surgery or medications to dissolve the blood clot.
-Eliquis isn’t recommended for PEs that need treatment with either surgery to remove the clot or medications to dissolve the clot.
+• Pulmonary embolism (PE) that needs treatment with surgery or medications to dissolve the blood clot: Eliquis isn’t recommended for PEs that need treatment with either surgery to remove the clot or medications to dissolve the clot.
 If you’re taking Eliquis to treat a PE, talk with your doctor about whether Eliquis is right for your situation.

-• Liver problems.
-If your liver doesn’t work well, levels of Eliquis can build up in your body.
-This can raise your risk for side effects.
+• Liver problems: If your liver doesn’t work well, levels of Eliquis can build up in your body.
+This can raise your risk of side effects.
 In addition, Eliquis hasn’t been studied in people who have blood clotting problems related to liver disease.
 Eliquis is not recommended for people with severe liver problems.
 If you have any liver issues, talk with your doctor about whether Eliquis is right for you.

-• Pregnancy.
-It’s not known if Eliquis is safe to take during pregnancy.
+• Pregnancy: It’s not known if Eliquis is safe to take during pregnancy.
 For more information, see the “Eliquis and pregnancy” section above.

-• Breastfeeding.
-It’s not known if Eliquis is safe to use while breastfeeding.
+• Breastfeeding: It’s not known if Eliquis is safe to use while breastfeeding.
 For more information, see the “Eliquis and breastfeeding” section above.

 Note: For more information about the potential negative effects of Eliquis, see the “Eliquis side effects” section above.